LSAT logic games

 Diagram of the basic linear question presented below.

-Logic games, abbreviated LG, and officially referred to as analytical reasoning, was historically one of three types of sections that appeared on the Law School Admission Test (LSAT) before August 2024.
-A logic games section contained four 5-8 question "games", totaling 22-25 questions.
+LSAT logic games, abbreviated LG, and officially referred to as analytical reasoning, was historically one of three types of sections that appeared on the Law School Admission Test (LSAT) before August 2024.
+A logic games section contained four 5–8 question "games", totaling 22–25 questions.
 Each game contained a scenario and a set of rules that govern the scenario, followed by questions that tested the test-taker's ability to understand and apply the rules, to draw inferences based on them.
 In the words of the Law School Admission Council (LSAC), which administers the test, it "measure[d] the ability to understand a structure of relationships and to draw logical conclusions about that structure".
 What made the games challenging was that the rules were never fully complete, meaning that an examinee could never identify a single "correct" set of relationships among all elements of a game.
 Rather, the point was to test the examinee on their ability to analyze the range of possibilities arising from an incomplete set of rules.
 Individual questions often added rules or modified existing rules, requiring quick reorganization of known information.

 Like all other sections on the LSAT, the time allowed for the section was 35 minutes.
 Most students found the logic games section to be the most difficult and intimidating portion of the LSAT.
 For example, the For Dummies series published a book specifically devoted to LSAT logic games, in addition to its more general book about the entire LSAT.
 What made the logic games so hard was that they were designed as tests of pure deductive reasoning, a skill which few people specifically study or develop in school.
 However, the section was widely considered the easiest and fastest to improve at once the right strategies were learned and employed.